kcyt/RecEval-Evaluation-Framework/README.md

 ## Available Algorithms
 We provide a few recommendation algorithms to function as benchmarks:
 - Popularity Model: Based on all the tuples have been fed into the model for training, recommend the top N most popular items.
 Popularity of an item is computed based on its interaction count.
-- Decay Popularity Model: It uses an exponential weighted sliding window to compute the top N most popular items for each test tuple.
+- Decay Popularity Model (by Ji in https://arxiv.org/pdf/2005.13829.pdf): It uses an exponential weighted sliding window to compute the top N most popular items for each test tuple.
 The top N most popular items recommended for a test tuple would have the most user-item interactions within the window after factoring time-weighting, which gives older interactions exponentially less weight.
 - ItemKNN Model
 - Singular Value Decomposition (SVD) Model
 - NMF Model